 4. De La Croix, François Pétis.
 Les mille et un jours: contes persans.
 Vol. 4.
 Paris: 1729.

 5. De La Croix, François Pétis, The Thousand and One Days: Persian Tales.
 Vol. 2.
-Translated by Ambrose Philips.
+Trans.
+Ambrose Philips.
 London: 1765.

 6. Frazer, James.
 Folk-lore in the Old Testament: Studies in Comparative Religion, Legend, and Law.
 Vol. 2.
 London: 1918.

 7. Grammaticus, Saxo.
 The First Nine Books of the Danish History.
-Translated by Oliver Elton.
+Trans.
+Oliver Elton.
 London: 1894.

 9. Lynch, Theodora.
 The Wonders of the West Indies.
 London: 1856.